 This Summer… Don’t Risk It

-Even the most relaxing summer activities can become dangerous when alcohol is involved.
-Drinking impairs both physical and mental abilities, and it also decreases inhibitions—which can lead to tragic consequences on the water, on the road, and in the great outdoors.
+Even the most chill summer activities can become dangerous when alcohol is involved.
+Drinking impairs both your physical and mental abilities, and it also decreases inhibitions—which can lead to tragic consequences on the water, on the road, and in the great outdoors.
 In fact, research shows that up to 70 percent of all water recreation deaths of teens and adults involve the use of alcohol.

 Remember that your actions can have devastating consequences that can change your life and the lives of others in an instant.
 Create your summer memories and live to enjoy them!

 Sources: NSC, NHTSA, CDC, & NIH